yohman/22S-DH151/Weeks/Week03/readme.md

 ## Group progress:

-- Meet with your group
+Meet with your group and submit a blog style entry on progress made this week.
+For example:

-- Submit a blog style entry on any progress gained.
-For example, you may document any insightful sites you found; describe in more detail datasets you plan to use, and how; begin to articulate how the site will look like; report responsitilities and progress made by each group member; describe your hopes on how the site will help a particular cause; etc. Include as many images, photos, sketches to visually enhance your post.
+- document any insightful sites you found and describe why it inspires you;
+- describe in more detail the datasets you plan to use, and how;
+- begin to articulate what the site will look like;
+- report responsitilities and progress made by each group member;
+- describe your hopes on how the site will help a particular cause;
+- include images, photos, sketches to visually enhance your post;

 Submit your group progress [here](https://github.com/yohman/22S-DH151/discussions/8)